KVSI: Translator

-KVSI programming can also be heard on 101.7 MHz via an FM translator; this provides improved sound and better coverage than AM alone.
+KVSI programming can also be heard on 101.7 and 104.5 MHz via FM translators; this provides improved sound and better coverage than AM alone.

 Annual events

 Since 1978, KVSI has sponsored a Fun-Run that kicks off the Paris, Idaho July 4 celebration.
 Runners and walkers leave the KVSI station and finish in Paris, Idaho (8.6 miles).